nus-cs2103-AY2324S1/tp/docs/UserGuide.md

     <details>
     <summary>Details</summary>
     <br>
-    When follow-ups are updated overnight, a long follow-up list might be compressed into "...", just click on it to fix the issue.
+    When follow-ups are updated overnight, a long follow-up list might be compressed into "...".
+    To fix the issue, just click on the "...".
     </details>

 [↑ Back to Table of Contents](#table-of-contents)